-Have you got a big Qantas Frequent Flyer points balance and want to sell some or all of them?
+Have you got a big Qantas Points balance and want to sell some or all of them?

 Perhaps you’ve decided you don’t want to travel for a while or you’ve got some expenses you need to meet and would prefer cash to your points.

-We take a look at some of the options you might have to monetise your points.
+Here are some of the options you could consider to monetise your Qantas Points.

 In this guide

-The minimum purchase of 1,0000 points through Qantas costs $56 (5.6c a point) but as you buy more points, each point gets cheaper.
+The minimum purchase of 1,0000 Qantas Points costs $56 (5.6c each) but it gets cheaper as you buy more.

 However, if you are trying to sell your Qantas Points directly, you will have to be guided by what someone is willing to pay for them.